 The Journal of International Women’s Studies offers an annual $300–$1500 fellowship competition.
 The guidelines for submission are as follows:

 - Write a 3-4 page essay, double spaced, 12 point font, that identifies the goals of the project, methodology for implementation, and qualifications for carrying out the project.
+Please also include a budget estimate: amount sought and anticipated expense breakdown.
 Please include a C.V.